katjad/javascript101-handbook/getting_started.md

 ![](https://zombiecodekill.files.wordpress.com/2014/07/javascript-the-good-parts-the-definitive-guide.jpg)
 We would recommend starting off by reading a book on Javascript to get familar with the basics.

-[Eloquent Javascript](http://eloquentjavascript.net/) is a group favourite it is well written, complete with exercises and available online.
+[Eloquent Javascript](http://eloquentjavascript.net/) is a group favourite as it is well written, complete with exercises and available free online.

 ### Further Reading: